-Scientists are united on the importance of keeping the mind active when heading into older age to help prevent diseases such as dementia.
+Scientists are united on the importance of keeping the mind active when heading into an older age to help prevent diseases such as dementia.
 Sudoku is a common game that is believed to help with this.
 Furthermore, regular completion of crosswords and word puzzles are also believed to help.
 So, it makes sense that you can keep your mind active and challenge your brain by playing certain table games.
 Here we have highlighted a select few to help your mind stay alert.

 Scrabble is a fantastic game to play to help keep your brain challenged.
 There are many other word games out there, but scrabble has to be one of the most popular.
 It is estimated that more than half of UK households has a version of the game.
 By being given a random selection of letters and encouraged to make words with them, you are testing your brain’s creativity and memory.
 Calculating each other’s score also helps keep your mind active, but the most fun part of the game is debating with each other whether or not words are valid.
 This is where you are really tested, and often the only way to resolve it is to check in the dictionary, which by itself very positive for the mind.

 A really good table game to test your brain with is blackjack.
 It´s relatively easy to learn blackjack for a start, but don’t let that fool you.
 Good players know that paying close attention to the cards can greatly improve the chances of winning.
 This practice is commonly known as card counting.